Buka-Xing/CMIM-AIGIQA/README.md

 weights_final/MI-AIGIQA_BLIP_Cross_Train{Train_dataset}_Test{Test_dataset}_batch{train_batch}_main-lr{main_lr}_mmilb-lr{mmilb_lr}_{mos_type}/
 ```

+Above training scripts report **SRCC** (Spearman Rank Correlation Coefficient) and **PLCC** (Pearson Linear Correlation Coefficient) on the validation split at the end of each fold.
+The final reported metric is the average across all 10 folds.

 ---

-## Evaluation
+## Official training logs

-Training scripts report **SRCC** (Spearman Rank Correlation Coefficient) and **PLCC** (Pearson Linear Correlation Coefficient) on the validation split at the end of each fold.
-The final reported metric is the average across all 10 folds.

 Official training logs reproducing Table 1 and Table 2 results from the paper are stored in `train_log_official/`: